 Learn about data reporting and its uses, including how to write a data report and how it differs from data analytics.

 For businesses looking to gain a competitive advantage, it's important to understand how to utilize your available data.
-Understanding data can help identify opportunities for growth and improvement and help you make informed decisions based on evidence that data provides.
+Understanding data can help identify opportunities for growth and improvement and help you make informed decisions based on data-driven insights.

 However, for data to be useful, you must first process it.
-This is where data reporting comes in.
-It enables you to present data in a simple way to understand, summarizing findings so that decision-makers and business leaders can utilize the information to create a path forward.
+That's where data reporting comes in.
+Effective data reporting enables you to present data in an easy-to-understand way, summarizing findings so that decision-makers and business leaders can utilize the information to create a path forward.

-Discover what data reporting is, why it is important, how to use specific data reporting tools, and learn the steps for writing your data report.
+In this article, you'll learn more about what data reporting is, why it's important, how to use specific data reporting tools, and the steps for writing your own data reports.

-Data reporting refers to taking data and converting it into an understandable format.
-This practice allows you to collect information and determine what is happening within your organization, giving you an accurate read on day-to-day operations and performance indicators.
+Data reporting is the process of taking data and converting it into an easily understandable format.
+This practice allows you to collect information and convey what is happening within your organization to relevant stakeholders, giving them an accurate read on day-to-day operations and performance indicators, among other things.

 The purpose of reporting is to take data and transform it into usable information, but it doesn’t offer specific insight or suggestions as to what you should do with the data.
 Instead, data analytics is responsible for discovering the “why.”